bazineta/js8call/README.md

   intermediate pixmaps, so dealing with the font in the waterfall is complicated; it'd be nice to move this to the GL approach taken by SDRangel.
 - Hovering on the waterfall display now shows the frequency as a tooltip.
+- The waterfall display drawing hot loop, in particular, the spectrum display, was horribly inefficient and practically incomprehensible.
+I suspect this arose from originally having only a couple of types of spectrum display in the WSJTX code, so a boolean was used to differentiate them.
+They then added more types, and more types, additional booleans each time, and wow, figuring out what `y` means in the spectrum drawing code becomes a voyage of discovery every time through the loop.
+To address this horror, moved the `WFPalette` code into a new `WF` namespace as `WF::Palette`, and added a `WF::Spectrum` class enum to differentiate the spectrum types, as they're all mutually exclusive, so, yeah, we don't need umpteen boolean tests to know what we're drawing now.
+More can be done here, but this stops the bleeding for the moment.
 - Converted the boost library to an out-of-tree build.
 - Updated the sqlite and qcustomplot libraries.
 I don't think that JS8Call actually uses the qcustomplot library; it's just leftovers that could be gutted out.
 Again, note to self.